bismuth-dev/RebornBuddy.Wiki/src/docs/users/index.md

     [repoBuddy] RB fully loaded!
     ```

-You now have most everything needed to use RebornBuddy like a pro, including automatic updates!
+You now have most everything needed to use RebornBuddy like a pro, including auto-updates!

-For a full list of add-ons that may not be included with RepoBuddy, see the [Downloads][downloads] page and subsequent READMEs.
+For a full list of add-ons that may not be included with RepoBuddy, see the [Downloads][downloads] page.

 [vcredist-x64]: https://www.microsoft.com/en-us/download/details.aspx?id=26999 "VC++ 2010 SP1"
 [repobuddy-zip]: https://github.com/Zimgineering/repoBuddy/archive/master.zip "repoBuddy-master.zip"